SubjectsSubjects(version: 978)

 Aim of the course

-• The ability for comprehensive patient examination, formulation of a treatment plan, and providing treatment.
+• The ability for analyze clinical situation, formulation of a treatment plan, and providing treatment.

 • Engage in comprehensive discussions regarding the task's associated questions, showcasing a holistic understanding.